guanaco-io/events/README.md

-# guanaco-events
+# guanaco &mdash; events
-If you like Camel and Alpakka, a guanaco might be just the thing for you!
-This subproject provides the event messages and some bundles to collect the events in Karaf/ServiceMix
+This subproject provides Camel & logging event messages, an Akka-based event dispatcher and some bundles to collect the events in Karaf/ServiceMix and forward them to Kafka topics.

 ## Requirements